What I learned about Pull Systems from playing MiniMotorways

 In addition to highways and bridges, the game occasionally provides you the gift of traffic lights.
 Much like in real life, these control the flow of vehicles at junctions.
 They organize vehicles and let them through in batches.
 Does this make things faster?
 Well, kind of.
 Where traffic flow is light, the traffic lights are a blocker.
 They slow things down and cause vehicles to wait unnecessarily.
 But when you have a high-volume junction, they become essential to allow vehicles to flow.

-The same can be true of the processes we put in place to support and control projects in our organizations.
+The same can be true of the processes and pull systems we put in place to support and control projects in our organizations.
 Applying a model such as the UK Government Gateway Review process in a small company running only a handful of projects would massively slow down delivery.
 Time would be spent on gateway reviews and on compiling evidence and documentation.
 But scale up to a major global oil and gas company, and such processes become vital to keeping the right projects on track while protecting the organization from commercial risk.

 The art of running a PMO or portfolio is to understand when traffic lights are needed to keep things moving and when they are simply going to slow things down.
 This is an important consideration when implementing new PMO services: ask yourself – is this service really necessary?
 Will it accelerate delivery and help us deliver the right things faster?
 In particular, PMOs should be wary of imported solutions, such as those advocated to adhere to maturity models or because they were beneficial within a different organization.
 No two organizations are alike.
 A process or control that may accelerate delivery in one may well act as a set of traffic lights at a near-empty road junction: slowing everything down, with no discernable business benefit.

 When I downloaded the MiniMotorways game, I saw it as a minor distraction.
 I never expected to end up writing a PMO article about it!
 But inspiration can come from a variety of sources.
 And this is probably the most important lesson of all.
 If you want to achieve portfolio and PMO success, it pays to read and study broadly.
 Understanding methods such as PRINCE2 and frameworks such as Scrum will only get you so far.
 To really succeed, you need to draw on a broader body of knowledge and look for inspiration everywhere.
-History, Music, Cookery, and Sports are all rich with inspiration that can be used to make your Projects flow faster.
+History, Music, Cookery, and Sports are all rich with inspiration that can be used to make your pull systems and Projects flow faster.
 As this HBR article weighing up the benefits of generalist managers vs. specialist managers notes: There is no one-size-fits-all strategy to promote creativity.